midblue/timezone-bot/README.md

 - `t!timein <location name>` to see the current time in a specific place.
 - `t!set <city or country name>` to set your own timezone.
 (UTC codes also work, e.g. 'UTC+3', 'UTC-8')
 - `t!users` or `t!all` to see all users' set timezones. (use `t!here` to restrict to the current channel)
+- `t!at <time> <location name>` to see all users' times from the viewpoint of a specific time and place.
 - `t!me` to see your set timezone.
 - `t!removeme` to delete your set timezone.
 - `t!info` or `t!help` to show a message listing all commands.